19hours/sg-statutes/Acts/Planning Act.md

 Qualified Persons

-1\.
-Any person who is registered as an architect under the Architects Act (Cap.
-12) and who has in force a practising certificate issued under that Act.
+1. Any person who is registered as an architect under the Architects Act (Cap.
+2) and who has in force a practising certificate issued under that Act.

+[30/2003 wef 10/12/2003]

-2\.
-Any person who is registered as a professional engineer under the Professional Engineers Act (Cap.
+2. Any person who is registered as a professional engineer under the Professional Engineers Act (Cap.
 253) and who has in force a practising certificate issued under that Act.

+[30/2003 wef 10/12/2003]

 3. Any person who is registered as a land surveyor under the Land Surveyors Act (Cap.
 156) and who has in force a practising certificate issued under that Act.